CanTalat-Yakan/Unity.Humanoid.ActiveRagdoll/README.md

 > Quick overview: Physics-driven “active ragdoll” that follows an animation using a simple PD controller and ConfigurableJoints.
 It can temporarily weaken on collisions and then recover, giving natural, reactive motion.

-A compact, dependency-free system for reactive humanoids: a ragdoll (“slave”) tracks an animated hierarchy (“master”) via PD forces and joint slerp drives, weakens on contact for believable impacts, and smoothly regains strength—ideal for physics-augmented characters and dynamic hit reactions.
+A compact, dependency-free system for reactive humanoids: a ragdoll (“slave”) tracks an animated hierarchy (“master”) via PD forces and joint slerp drives, weakens on contact for believable impacts, and smoothly regains strength - ideal for physics-augmented characters and dynamic hit reactions.

 ![screenshot](Documentation/Screenshot.png)